buildkite/docs/pages/agent/v3/cli_oidc.md

 ## OIDC URLs

-If using a plugin, such as our [AWS assume-role-with-web-identity](https://github.com/buildkite-plugins/aws-assume-role-with-web-identity-buildkite-plugin) plugin, you'll need to provide an OpenID provider URL, the provider URL should be set to https://agent.buildkite.com.
+If using a plugin, such as the [AWS assume-role-with-web-identity](https://github.com/buildkite-plugins/aws-assume-role-with-web-identity-buildkite-plugin) plugin, you'll need to provide an OpenID provider URL.
+You should set the provider URL to:  https://agent.buildkite.com.

 For specific endpoints for OpenID or JWKS, see below.